chinmayg/PhotoOrganizer/README.md

 ```

 ## Performance
-- Uses parallel processing to handle large photo collections efficiently
+- Uses parallel processing to handle large media collections efficiently
 - Caches location data to minimize API calls and reduce costs
-- Typically processes hundreds of photos per minute
+- Typically processes hundreds of files per minute
 - Memory efficient, suitable for large collections

 ## Notes
 - If the Google Maps API key is not set, location services will default to "Unknown Location"
 - The Google Maps Geocoding API has usage limits and may incur costs depending on your usage
 - Location caching helps reduce API calls and associated costs
 - File type filtering is case-insensitive and handles extensions with or without dots
+- Video files (MOV) are organized using the same date/location structure as photos